Best smart trainers 2024: 9 top-rated turbo trainers for every budget

 Elite Zumo

-With an RRP of just £449, the Elite Zumo is one of the cheapest direct-drive smart trainers available.
+With an RRP of only £449, the Elite Zumo is one of the cheapest direct-drive smart trainers available.

 It does an impressive job of replicating the premium user experience you get with pricier direct-drive trainers, and marks a genuine step up from wheel-on options, as long as you don’t mind the relatively low maximum resistance figures.

-Serious esports racers may want to use an on-bike power meter to drive their avatar, though, as the Zumo’s internal power meter consistently read a few per cent lower than expected.
+Serious esports racers may want to use an on-bike power meter to drive their avatar, though, because the Zumo’s internal power meter consistently read a few per cent lower than expected.

 For general indoor riding though, the Elite Zumo is a great-value package.